toyota4227/Digitalized-Enrollment-System/README.md

 This is the IMPLEMENTATION OF DIGITALIZED ENROLLMENT SYSTEM AT ASIAN INSTITUTE OF COMPUTER STUDIES - BACOOR

-to run the system, simply install the "Enrollment System" folder, then drag and drop the files to add a new project in NetBeanse IDE to see and access the system.
+to run the system,
+1. Install the "Enrollment System" folder.

+2. Extract the "Enrollment System" folder.

+3. Drag and drop the extracted "Enrollment System" folder into the NetBeans projects folder.

+4. Open the project inside NetBeans IDE and run the program.

 ** The credentials for the admin login is **